andrewheiss/scorecarddiplomacy-org/content/pages/survey.md

 of the role of the US in their countries and their own governments’ performance.

-The survey was based on a database over 1,103 NGOs assembled between 2012 and 2014.
+The survey was based on a database of 1,103 NGOs assembled between 2012 and 2014.
 We received responses from 480 unique organizations, yielding a participation rate of 43.5%.
 Because NGOs often work in multiple countries, we allowed respondents to answer a series of country-specific